pacotine/JSS/README.md

 # Problem-solving
 ## Model
-A simulation is the set of [resource allocation problem](https://en.wikipedia.org/wiki/Resource_allocation").
+A main.simulation is the set of [resource allocation problem](https://en.wikipedia.org/wiki/Resource_allocation").
 Given a set of agents $N=\{1, \dots, n\}$ and a set of indivisible resources $O=\{o_{1}, \dots, o_{r}\}$, the number of resources is equal to the number of agents, _i.e._, $r = n$, and each settler
 $i \in N$ should receive exactly one resource $o \in O$.